Chicken Puttanesca Recipe

 Instructions

-• Rub the chicken with salt, pepper, and 1 tsp dried oregano on both sides.
+• Rub the 2 pounds boneless chicken breasts with Kosher salt and ground black pepper, and 1 tsp of the 1 tablespoon dried oregano on both sides.

-• Heat 1 tbsp oil in a large skillet over medium heat.
+• Heat 1 tbsp of the 2 tablespoons olive oil in a large skillet over medium heat.

 • Add chicken and cook, until cooked through and golden-brown on both sides, about 10-12 minutes.
 Set aside on a plate.
 You might have to cook the chicken in batches to avoid overcrowding the pan, so divide the oil if so.

-• Add the remaining 1 tbsp of oil to the hot skillet, and sauté the garlic and anchovy for 1 minute.
+• Add the remaining 1 tbsp of oil to the hot skillet, and sauté the 3-4 cloves garlic (minced) and 4 anchovy fillets (chopped) for 1 minute.

-• Add in the tomatoes and oregano.
+• Add in the 28 ounces peeled tomatoes with juices and the rest of the oregano.
 Use the back of a wooden spoon to crush the tomatoes into small pieces.

-• Stir in the capers, olives; Simmer over low heat partially covered, for 8-10 minutes, until the sauce thickens.
+• Stir in the 1/4 cup capers, and 1 cup pitted Kalamata olives; Simmer over low heat, partially covered, for 8-10 minutes until the sauce thickens.

 • Taste the sauce and season with salt and pepper, if needed.